WhiteHouse/CIOmanagement/pages/schema.md

   1. Planned and achieved performance levels for each optimization metric, by year;
   2. Planned and achieved closures, to be expressed as cumulative values by year;
   3. An optional field to provide an explanation for any optimization metrics and closures for which the agency did not meet the planned level in a previous Strategic Plan;
-  4. Planned and achieved cost savings on data centers, to be expressed as annual values by year, including:
+  4. Planned cost savings on data centers, to be expressed as annual values by year, including:
    a.
 A description of any initial costs for data center consolidation and optimization; and
   b.
 Life cycle cost savings and other improvements (if applicable);
   5. Historical costs, cost savings, and cost avoidances due to data center consolidation and optimization through fiscal year 2015; and